Robust Multivariate Time-Series Forecasting: Adversarial Attacks and Defense Mechanisms: Adversarial Attack Strategies

 \subsection{Probabilistic Attack}

-In this subsection, we further remove the two-stage heuristic approximation in Section~\ref{sec:det}, which is non-differentiable and cannot be optimized end-to-end, making it unsuitable to be integrated into a differentiable defense mechanism as described later in Section~\ref{subsec:minimax}.
-The key issues here are in fact the non-convex and non-differentiable constraint in \eqref{eq:main_eq} which disables differentiable optimization via gradient descent.
-To sidestep this, we instead view the sparse attack vector as a random vector drawn from a distribution with differentiable parameterization which can be learned via gradient updates.\\
+To make the attack even less perceptible, we further show in this section an alternative approximation that results in a probabilistic sparse attack, which makes adverse alterations to a non-deterministic set of coordinates (i.e., time series and time steps).
+As shown in our experiment, this non-determinism appears to make the attack stronger and harder to detect.

-The core issue here is how to configure such distribution whose support is guaranteed to be within the space of sparse vectors.
-To achieve this, we configure this distribution as a learnable combination of a normal standard and a Dirac density, whose samples can be interpreted as differentiable transformation of samples drawn from a parameter-free normal standard -- see \cref{lem:1}.
-As we can update the parameters of the transformation via its gradient, we can learn the attack distribution with sparse support -- see \cref{lem:2}.
-Key to this parameterization is the ability to sample from a combination between Dirac and Gaussian densities, which is substantiated via the construction of a sparse layer as detailed below.\\
+To achieve this, we view the sparse attack vector as a random vector drawn from a distribution with differentiable parameterization.
+The core challenge is how to configure such a distribution whose support is guaranteed to be within the space of sparse vectors.
+To achieve this, we propose sparse layer, a distributional output, of a normal standard and a Dirac density combination.
+The output of this layer satisfied relaxed sparse support condition (see \cref{lem:2}).